RGomes98/ClassNameExtractor/README.md

 1. **Input Code:** Paste your HTML, JSX, or JSX with CSS modules code into the input.
 2. **Select Code Format:** Choose the appropriate code format from the dropdown menu (HTML, JSX, JSX with Modules).
 3. **Specify Module Import (if applicable):** If working with JSX and CSS modules, enter the module import name in the designated input field.
-4. **Click "Extract Classnames":** Let CodeChisel do the work!
-Extracted classnames will be displayed in the output textarea.
+4. **Click "Extract":** Let CodeChisel do the work!
+Extracted class names will be displayed in the output textarea.

 ## Getting Started